-On home /small office networks the DSL router uses NAT (Network Address Translation) which allows internal devices to share a single external IP4 Address.
+On home or small office networks the ADSL router uses NAT (Network Address Translation) which allows internal devices to share a single external IP4 Address.

 The IP addresses on the Internal network are private addresses and are not routable on the Internet.

-External computers/devices only see the public IP address that is assigned to the DSL router Interface.
+External computers or devices only see the public IP address that is assigned to the ADSL router Interface.

-The NAT router maps an Internal IP address and Port to the external IP address and port.
+The NAT router maps an Internal IP address + Port to the external IP address + external port.

 External devices send packets to the external IP address and port.
-The NAT router re-transmits those packets on the Internal network to the Internal IP address/port.
+The NAT router maps those packets and re-transmits those packets on the Internal network to the Internal IP address and internal port.

 The ports used by NAT are normally randomly assigned which is OK when the session is initiated from the Internal network.

-However if you want,for example, to host a website on your internal network and have that website be accessible to external clients then you will need to use a standard port (port 80 for http) as the external client expects this.
+However if you want,for example, to host a website on your internal network and need to have that website to be accessible to external clients then you will need to use a standard port (port 80 for http) as the external client expects this.